dreamgrove/dreamgrove/content/balance/FAQ.md

 - {{< spell 341446 "Conflux of the Elements" >}}: 100% of the time this should be your first go to potency slot as Night Fae.
 - {{< spell 341378 "Deep Allegiance" >}}: 90% of the time this should be your first go to potency slot as Kyrian as it enables 45sec bond.
 - {{< spell 340708 "Fury of the Skies" >}}: Default go to as a secondary slot.
-- {{< spell 340706 "Precise Alignment" >}}: For Venthyr this is an exceptionally good conduit because of the Sinful Hysteria legendary and should always be used in tandem with it (in 9.1.5).
-For Pulsar in general this is the 3rd strongest conduit.
+- {{< spell 340706 "Precise Alignment" >}}: For Pulsar in general this is the 3rd strongest conduit.
 Without Pulsar it has the same value as Umbral.
 - {{< spell 340719 "Umbral Intensity" >}}: Situational usage, but gets outshone by Fury and Precise.
-On par with Stellar Inspiration for 4th slot. (in 9.2)
+On par with Stellar Inspiration for 4th slot with Tier Set.
-- {{< spell 340720 "Stellar Inspiration" >}}: On par or even a bit better than Umbral on sustained AoE. (in 9.2)
+- {{< spell 340720 "Stellar Inspiration" >}}: On par or even a bit better than Umbral on sustained AoE with Tier set, otherwise pretty underwhelming.

 Notes:
   - This should be used as a priority list, going from top to bottom.
-  - {{< spell 340706 "Precise Alignment" >}} is a must have as Venthyr in 9.1.5.

 **Endurance:**
 - {{< spell 340553 "Well-Honed Instincts" >}}: A must have.
 One of the most overtuned endurance conduits in the game raid wise.